devjohony/furima-37766/README.md

 ### Association

-- belongs_to:user
+- belongs_to :user
-- belong_to:product
+- belong_to :product
-- has_one:address
+- has_one :address

 ## addresses table